STMicroelectronics-CentralLabs/ST_Drone_FCU_F401/README.md

 (app for Android devices)
 ----------------------------------------------
 New features:
-- BLE remocon or external remocon selectable by #define in rc.h- with BLE remocon motors switched OFF if connection is lost Known bugs or features to be added in future releases:
+- BLE remocon or external remocon selectable by #define in rc.h
+- with BLE remocon motors switched OFF if connection is lost Known bugs or features to be added in future releases:
 - BLE connectivity still under debugging, not yet extensively tested
 - Android app not yet extensively tested